gazpachoking/jsonref/README.rst

     >>> pprint(data)
     {'a': 12345, 'b': 12345}

-The proxies are almost completely transparent, and support all operations of the underlying data.
+The proxies are almost completely transparent, and support all operations on the underlying data.
+(Please report if this is not the case, it should be fixed or documented.)

 .. code-block:: python